russellshen/MinimaLIST-Project/README.md

 **Who am I?**
 - I am a Data Science MS graduate student in California and hold a Computer Science BA from the University of California, Berkeley.
-I personally do not believe that credentials are that important at all when compared to the actual quality of the evidence provided, but some people care deeply about credentials, so I was 60/40 split on whether to include them or not, and decided to do so reluctantly on the off chance that 25% more people take this project seriously.
+  - I personally do not believe that credentials are that important at all when compared to the actual quality of the evidence provided, but some people care deeply about credentials, so I was 60/40 split on whether to include them or not, and decided to do so reluctantly on the off chance that 25% more people take this project seriously.
+  - For everyone else, I would advise you to disregard that I even mentioned my personal professional information at all and evaluate what I write and publish on its own independent merits.
+- I have lived in the California Bay Area for practically the entirety of my life and speak English with what I am told is a very "Bay Area California" accent that I cannot control.
-- I came up with this project as a result of many converging life experiences and it is the main "final mission" for me in the intellectual sphere at the moment.
+- I came up with this project as a result of many converging life experiences, and it is the main "final mission" for me in the intellectual sphere at the moment, since it links up everything in my life in an unusually robust way.
 - Who I "really am" is not important at this point in time, but I consider myself to be an autodidact and a proposer of novel ideas, whose quality of course varies greatly.
 - Notice how I have not exposed anything more than the bare minimum needed to contextualize my project.
   If there is ever anything that I need to reveal from my personal life to make this project work better, I will do so at the right moment.
+For the most part, you need to know practically nothing about my social-biographical history to appreciate the project and those who know me in real life may be stymied from appreciating the project due to inevitable psychological biases.
+Since the ratio between this and the other is so steep, it is just a potential issue I wanted to explicitly address in this project-level FAQ on the off-chance that it might become relevant.

 **What is this project?**
 - It is topically centered around an original heuristic I developed called the **MinimaLIST** method.
 - On the level of format, this was once conceived as a book project but now a series of interlinked article-modules hosted as a GitHub repository.
-- The final goal is to concisely explain the **MinimaLIST** approach in a "Preface" article-module, and then diverge to apply it to 4 concrete domains in which I have experience and novel contributions:
+- The final goal is to concisely explain the **MinimaLIST** approach in a ["Preface"](./modules/preface.md) article-module, and then diverge to apply it to 4 concrete domains in which I have experience and novel
+  contributions:
-  - The formal sciences (mathematics, computer science, statistics, artificial intelligence, machine learning, natural language processing, data science, etc.),
+  - The formal sciences (mathematics, computer science, statistics, artificial intelligence, machine learning, natural language processing, data science, etc., which on paper is my primary field of inquiry in academia),
-  - Neuroscience,
+  - Neuroscience (including CNS pharmacology and cognitive psychology, with an emphasis on the pharmacodynamics (PD) and pharmacokinetics (PK) of psychoactive drugs, a stigmatized subject, so I usually just say "neuroscience" as a euphemism),
-  - The critique of political economy, and
+  - The critique of political economy (which is a euphemism for Marxist theory), and
-  - Life planning.
+  - Life planning (which is a euphemism for the "self-help" book genre).
 - I aim to uncover truths that were infeasible or impossible to access before applying the **MinimaLIST** method to them.
-- These 4 strands then converge at the end into a shared "Afterword" article-module that debriefs the picture that my interlinked article-modules have laid out.
+- These 4 strands then converge at the end into a shared ["Afterword"](./modules/afterword.md) article-module that debriefs the picture that my interlinked article-modules have laid out.
 - Instead of one way through the scholarly project or even 4 ways, one for each theoretical discipline, there will be significant nonlinearity such that each article-module will have one or more links to other article-modules so that the reader can traverse the project however they please.